 The Home screen will push you through all of your pronunciation lessons until you’re all done with them.
 That’ll happen sometime between Day 9 (if you’re learning one of the simpler sound systems and you’ve been religiously doing 4 Pronunciation Lessons every day) and Day 45 (If you’re learning one of the more complex languages and/or just doing 0-2 pronunciation lessons per day).

 Finish pronunciation and try out grammar

-You’ll see a list of 10 words, similar to the Simple Words tab.
+When learning grammar, you’ll see a list of 10 words, similar to the Base Vocab tab.
 You can swipe on any word if you Know It or want to Skip It.
 Tap on a word you’d like to learn.

 Now you’ll see some example sentences with various difficulty levels.
 Choose the sentence you’d like to learn.
 If you’re a beginner, you’ll probably want to stick to the easy sentences for now.